linzhangUCA/3321tpl-deep_learning_autopilot/README.md

 ## Objectives
 - Develop a deep learning autopilot model based on convolutional neural networks.
-- Test the autopilot on the designated track.

 ## Usage
 1. Clone this repository to Raspberry Pi (and rename it to dlr).